jpopham91/berserker/README.md

-# Meet Berserker
+#Berserker
 <!---ᛒΣᚱᛊΣᚱᛕΣᚱ-->
 ## A Simple Model Ensembling Framework

 Berserker is a python module used for streamlining the creation of complex machine learning ensembles.

-These aren't your dad's ensembles, if you want to train a random forest there are better tools for the job.
+**These aren't your dad's ensembles.**

+If you want to train a random forest there are better tools for the job.
 If you want to take that random forest, combine it with 42 other models, and train another model on the output of those, all in an attempt to lower prediction error by a few percentage points - that's what berserker does best.

- If you are concerned with such topics as "statistical rigor" and "sound methodology", close this tab and forget you ever came here.
+ If you are concerned with such topics as *"statistical rigor"* and *"sound methodology"*, close this tab and forget you ever came here.

  Make no mistake, any model built on this framework will be a black box.
 It is a means to an end, and that end is making the most accurate predictions possible from your data.

+---
 *This module is very much in active development.
 While exciting new features will be added, extensive refactoring and breaking changes are basically inevitable.*

 ## Features